sts10/medic/readme.markdown

 ## Running tests

 `cargo test --release`, though you'll need a file with a list of hashed passwords to pass one of the tests.

+Note that all test databases passwords are `password`.

 ## Checking for security vulnerabilities in Medic's dependencies